pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.10.53:
+*  Fix autoversioning for older git version like found on RHEL6.

+   Pull request by [@schlomo](https://github.com/schlomo), thanks!

 ## Version 0.10.52:
 * Ignore errors while trying to save coverage data This fixes #119.
 In cases where there is no coverage data at all, saving